Natural gas price statistics

 Gas prices for non-household consumers highest in Finland and Sweden

-For non-household consumers (defined for the purpose of this article as medium-size consumers with an annual consumption within the range of 10 000 GJ < consumption < 100 000 GJ), natural gas prices during the first half of 2018 were highest among the EU Member States in Finland (EUR 0.060 per kWh), Sweden (EUR 0.048 per kWh) and the Netherlands (EUR 0.038 per kWh), and lowest in Belgium (EUR 0.023 per kWh) (see Figure 5).
+For non-household consumers (defined for the purpose of this article as medium-sized consumers with an annual consumption between 10 000 GJ and 100 000 GJ), natural gas prices in the second half of 2019 were highest among the EU Member States in Finland (EUR 0.0555 per kWh), France (EUR 0.0368 per kWh) and Sweden (EUR 0.0357 per kWh), and lowest in Belgium (EUR 0.0228 per kWh) (see Figure 5).
+Finland was 51 % more expensive than the second highest Member State, France.

-The EU-28 average price — a weighted average using the most recent (2016) national data for the quantity of consumption by non-household consumers — was EUR 0.031 per kWh.
+The EU-27 average price — a weighted average using the most recent (2017) data for natural gas consumption by non-household consumers — was EUR 0.0308 per kWh.

-The development of natural gas prices for non-household consumers in the EU-28 since the first half of 2008 is shown in Figure 6: these prices do not display the same intra-annual developments observed for household consumers (see Figure 2).
-After falling to EUR 0.030 per kWh in the second half of 2009, gas prices for non-household consumers increased each half year to peak at EUR 0.041 per kWh in the first half of 2013.
-Since then, it decreased every semesters and reached EUR 0.028 in the second half of 2017.
-The latest data shows a significant increase for the first semester 2018.
+The development of natural gas prices for non-household consumers in the EU-27 since the first half of 2008 is shown in Figure 6.
+These prices display the same trend as observed for household consumers (see Figure 2) but without the seasonal effect.
+After falling to EUR 0.031 per kWh in the second half of 2009, the natural gas total price for non-household consumers increased each half year to peak at EUR 0.042 per kWh in the first half of 2013.
+Since then, it decreased every semester and reached EUR 0.029 in the second half of 2017.
+The latest data shows a significant increase that started in the first semester of 2018 except for the very last period reported.
+The weight of the taxes have increased from around 7 % in 2008 to around 13 % in 2019.
+When compared to the overal inflation, the price for the second semester of 2019 is much lower than the price of the first semester of 2008 adjusted for inflation (26 % lower than if the price strictly followed the inflation)

 The proportion of taxes and levies that cannot be recovered by non-household consumers in the overall natural gas price is presented in Figure 7.
-For non-household consumers, the relative amount of tax contribution in the first half of 2018 was lowest in Luxembourg (1.3%), Spain (1.7%) and Croatia (2.0%).
-The highest shares of taxes were registered in the Netherlands (43.0%), Finland (30%) and Romania (29.2%).
+For non-household consumers, the share of taxes in the first half of 2019 was lowest in Luxembourg (0.7 %), Romania and Portugal (both at 2.2 %).
+The highest shares of taxes were registered in Finland (33.5 %), Denmark (31.5 %) and the Netherlands (25.0 %).

 Development of gas prices for non-household consumers

-Figure 8 shows the change in natural gas prices for non-household consumers including all non-recoverable taxes and levies in national currency terms between the first half of 2017 and the first half of 2018.
-These prices fell during this period in 6 out of the 25 EU Member States for which data are available — Cyprus and Malta do not report natural gas prices for non-household consumers and data for Greece are not available.
-The biggest price reductions were observed in Hungary and Belgium (5.5 and 5.3% respectively).
-By contrast, natural gas prices for the non-household sector rose significantly in Lithuania (32.5%), Finland (28.9%) and Sweden (22.7%).
+Figure 8 shows the change in natural gas prices for non-household consumers including all non-recoverable taxes and levies in national currency from the second half of 2018 to the second half of 2019.
+These prices fell in 15 EU Member states out of 25 having reported their data — Cyprus and Malta do not use natural gas prices for non-household consumers.
+It fell by 28.9 % in Lithuania followed by Sweden (23.6 %) and Denmark (21.3 %).
+By contrast, natural gas prices for the non-household sector rose significantly in Slovakia (15.9 %), Romania (14.3 %) and Poland (7.8 %).

 Source data for tables and figures (MS Excel)